ono-midori/ono-midori.github.io/techs/zguide.md

 ### Disconnected Reliability (Titanic Pattern

 Once you realize that Majordomo is a “reliable” message broker, you might be tempted to add some spinning rust (that is, ferrous-based hard disk platters).
 After all, this works for all the enterprise messaging systems.
-It’s such a tempting idea that it’s a little sad to have to be negative toward it.
+It's such a tempting idea that it's a little sad to have to be negative toward it.
 But brutal cynicism is one of my specialties.
-So, some reasons you don’t want rust-based brokers sitting in the center of your architecture are:
+So, some reasons you don't want rust-based brokers sitting in the center of your architecture are:

-- As you’ve seen, the Lazy Pirate client performs surprisingly well.
+- As you've seen, the Lazy Pirate client performs surprisingly well.
 It works across a whole range of architectures, from direct client-to-server to distributed queue proxies.
 It does tend to assume that workers are stateless and idempotent.
 But we can work around that limitation without resorting to rust.
 - Rust brings a whole set of problems, from slow performance to additional pieces that you have to manage, repair, and handle 6 a.m. panics from, as they inevitably break at the start of daily operations.
 The beauty of the Pirate patterns in general is their simplicity.
-They won’t crash.
-And if you’re still worried about the hardware, you can move to a peer-to-peer pattern that has no broker at all.
-I’ll explain later in this chapter.
+They won't crash.
+And if you're still worried about the hardware, you can move to a peer-to-peer pattern that has no broker at all.
+I'll explain later in this chapter.

 Having said this, however, there is one sane use case for rust-based reliability, which is an asynchronous disconnected network.
 It solves a major problem with Pirate, namely that a client has to wait for an answer in real time.
-If clients and workers are only sporadically connected (think of email as an analogy), we can’t use a stateless network between clients and workers.
+If clients and workers are only sporadically connected (think of email as an analogy), we can't use a stateless network between clients and workers.
 We have to put state in the middle.

-So, here’s the Titanic pattern, in which we write messages to disk to ensure they never get lost, no matter how sporadically clients and workers are connected.
-As we did for service discovery, we’re going to layer Titanic on top of MDP rather than extend it.
-It’s wonderfully lazy because it means we can implement our fire-and-forget reliability in a specialized worker, rather than in the broker.
+So, here's the Titanic pattern, in which we write messages to disk to ensure they never get lost, no matter how sporadically clients and workers are connected.
+As we did for service discovery, we're going to layer Titanic on top of MDP rather than extend it.
+It's wonderfully lazy because it means we can implement our fire-and-forget reliability in a specialized worker, rather than in the broker.
 This is excellent for several reasons:

 - It is much easier because we divide and conquer: the broker handles message routing and the worker handles reliability.
 - It lets us mix brokers written in one language with workers written in another.
 - It lets us evolve the fire-and-forget technology independently.
-The only downside is that there’s an extra network hop between broker and hard disk.
+The only downside is that there's an extra network hop between broker and hard disk.
 The benefits are easily worth it.

 There are many ways to make a persistent request-reply architecture.
-We’ll aim for one that is simple and painless.
+We'll aim for one that is simple and painless.
 The simplest design I could come up with, after playing with this for a few hours, is a “proxy service”.
-That is, Titanic doesn’t affect workers at all.
+That is, Titanic doesn't affect workers at all.
 If a client wants a reply immediately, it talks directly to a service and hopes the service is available.
 If a client is happy to wait a while, it talks to Titanic instead and asks, “hey, buddy, would you take care of this for me while I go buy my groceries?”

 ![](./pics/zmq/fig51.png)